roman-milk/roman-milk.github.io/i-slave.md

+===

- ****** I, Slave ****** byfastandsloppy© "Word is you've been letting things get away from you out here.
+"Word is you've been letting things get away from you out here.
 Word is you been gettin' soft being knee deep in pussy all day.
 So I decided to buy you out and get into the resort business."

  "I've only got one thing for sale here and I see you've already made you selection," said Master, nodding towards me.